 The paper shows that the performance of the proposed protocol is better than the existing protocol.
 The E2Edelay gets decreased and it results in enhanced throughput.
 The decreased delay and enhanced throughput confirms the better performance of the proposed protocol.
-The better performance is verified by the packet delivery ratio of the proposed protocol is also better than the existing protocol.
+The better performance is verified by the packet delivery ratio of the proposed protocol.
+The PDR of the proposed protocol is also better than the existing protocol.